AugustusUkiyo/project_Flights/README.md

 # project_Flights_SQL_PANDAS

-Data warangling and exploration project
+Data wrangling and exploration project
 Make sure you download all dataset files from this link and put them in the same directory as the notebook before executing